 Years of Service

 As of September 30 Longevity Pay

 5 2% of Previous Annual Payroll Earnings

 9 3% of Previous Annual Payroll Earnings

 13 4% of Previous Annual Payroll Earnings

 16 5% of Previous Annual Payroll Earnings

 22 6% of Previous Annual Payroll Earnings

-- B. Payment is to be calculated on the previous annual payroll earnings. - C. September 30 of each year in which the payment is to be made shall be used in calculating years of service for longevity pay. - D. Payment shall be made in a lump sum during October of each year and shall be separate from the employee's regular paycheck.
-Longevity pay shall be taxed as if earned over the entire payroll year (26 pay periods). - E. Employees who are on the payroll as of June 30 will be entitled to a prorated share of their longevity pay even though they may terminate prior to October 1.
-This shall apply to termination under honorable circumstances.
+B. Payment is to be calculated on the previous annual payroll earnings.

+C. September 30 of each year in which the payment is to be made shall be used in calculating years of service for longevity pay.

+- D. Payment shall be made in a lump sum during October of each year and shall be separate from the employee's regular paycheck.
+Longevity pay shall be taxed as if earned over the entire payroll year (26 pay periods). - E. Upon termination under honorable circumstance, employees who are eligible for longevity pay will be paid as part of their terminal pay the final partial year's longevity pay on a prorated basis.
 The prorated pay shall be based on the number of completed pay periods in the final year of service divided by twenty-six (26) and multiplied by the longevity pay due for the entire year.

-Section 22.3 Call-In Pay/Court Pay
+Section 22.4 Call-In Pay/Court Pay

-- A. Call-in pay shall be provided when an employee is required to report for work or to report for scheduled or ordered court appearances at times other than his regular shift or hours of work regardless of whether or not work is available, or the court case is actually conducted.
-Employees who are not notified 12 hours in advance that their scheduled court appearance has been cancelled shall receive call-in pay. - B. An employee called in under Section A shall receive three (3) hours pay at his base rate (straight time) or pay for time actually worked at the applicable rate whichever is greater. - C. Call-in pay shall not be provided for: (1) work extending beyond the end of an employee's scheduled shift; (2) work before and continuing into his scheduled shift; (3) situations in which employees are summoned back to work to correct errors or incomplete task during his assigned duty hours. - D. Employees who fall under Section C only shall be paid at the applicable hourly rate. - E. "Scheduled" as listed in Section C only shall mean a minimum of 48 hours notice.

-- F. An employee may, at his option, receive compensatory time off in lieu of pay for call-in or court appearances. - G. Call-in time for which payment is rendered shall not be used for computing the forty (40) hour work week for premium pay.
-Any time actually worked under each call-in that exceeds 2 hours shall be used in computing the forty (40) hour week for premium pay.
-Hours worked as defined in Section 2.3(B) shall be used to compute the forty (40) hours work week for premium pay. - H. Employees in the bargaining unit assigned to an on-call status will receive double-time for hours worked when called in outside their regular scheduled hours.
-If an employee working as a Detective is in "on call" status and is not called within the pay period (fourteen calendar days), the employee shall receive one half hour (1/2) of compensatory time for every 24 hours in "on call" status.
+- A. Call-in pay shall be provided when an employee is required to report for work or to report for scheduled or ordered court appearances at times other than his regular shift or hours of work regardless of whether or not work is available or the court case is actually conducted. - B. An employee called in under Section A shall receive three (3) hours pay at his base rate (straight time) or pay for time actually worked at the applicable rate whichever is greater. - C. Call-in pay shall not be provided for: (1) work extending beyond the end of an employee's scheduled shift, (2) work before and continuing into his scheduled shift, (3) scheduled training period, (4) scheduled departmental meetings, (5) situations in which employees are summoned back to work to correct errors or incomplete task during his assigned duty hours. - D. Employees who fall under Section C only shall be paid at the applicable hourly rate, except that for scheduled training periods and scheduled department meetings employees shall receive one (1) hour's pay at his base rate (straight time) or pay for time actually worked at the applicable rate, whichever is greater. - E. "Scheduled" as listed in Section C only shall mean a minimum of 48 hours' notice. - F. An employee may, at his option, receive compensatory time off in lieu of pay for call-in or court appearances. - G. Call-in time for which payment is rendered shall not be used for computing the forty (40) hour work week for premium pay.
+Any time actually worked under each call-in that exceeds two (2) hours shall be used in computing the forty (40) hour week for premium pay.
+Hours worked as defined in Section 21.3(B) shall be used to compute the forty (40) hour work week for premium pay.